Emotional and psychological support can help you cope with the initial diagnosis as well as throughout your child’s illness and in bereavement.

 If you think you or your child would benefit from talking to a counsellor you can find a local qualified counsellor using www.counselling-directory.org.uk.
 Children’s hospices and local children’s palliative care teams can also provide emotional support for you and your family.
-Do call our Together for Families helpline for details of local services that can help on 0808 8088 100.

 Child Bereavement UK

 Child Bereavement UK aims to ensure that all families have access to the support and information they need when a child grieves or when a child dies.
 They provide confidential support, information and guidance to families and professionals, with professionally trained bereavement support workers available to take calls 9am-5pm Monday – Friday.

 Tel: 0800 02 888 40

 The Childhood Bereavement Network seeks to ensure that all children and young people in the UK, together with their families and other care givers, including professional carers, can easily access a choice of high-quality local and national information, guidance and support to enable them to manage the impact of death on their lives.

 The Child Death Helpline is a helpline for anyone affected by the death of a child of any age, from pre-birth to adult, under any circumstances, however recently or long ago.

 Helpline: 0800 282 986 (If phoning from a mobile: 0808 800 6019)